rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+3 PM:** muda a duração para sustentada.
 Em vez do normal, o alvo gera uma esfera de invisibilidade.
 O alvo e todas as criaturas a até 3m dele se tornam invisíveis, como no efeito normal da magia (ainda ficam visíveis caso façam uma ação hostial).
 A esfera se move juntamente com o alvo; qualquer coisa que saia da esfera fica visível.
 Requer 5º círculo..
 - **+7 PM:** muda a execução para ação padrão, o alcance para toque e o alvo para 1 criatura.
 A magia não é dissipada caso o alvo faça um ataque ou use uma habilidade ofensiva.
 Requer 7º círculo..

+### Laço Protetor (2 MP)
+<div class="spell-tags">abjuration warmagic boost sacred thaumaturgy</div>

+*2nd Circle*
+- **Execução:** padrão
+- **Alcance:** toque
+- **Alvo:** 1 criatura
+- **Duração:** cena.
+___

+This spell wards a willing creature you touch and creates a mystic connection between you and the target until the spell ends.

+While the target is within 60 feet of you, it gains a +1 bonus to AC and saving throws, and it has resistance to all damage.
+Also, each time it takes damage, you take the same amount of damage.

+The spell ends if you drop to 0 hit points or if you and the target become separated by more than 60 feet.
+It also ends if the spell is cast again on either of the connected creatures.
+You can also dismiss the spell as an action.

 ### Lesser Restoration (2 MP)
 <div class="spell-tags">holy recovery sacred holy</div>